About Tableau Prep

 Click the Collapse Profiles icon on the toolbar to collapse (and expand) the Profile pane to see your options.

-When you connect Tableau Prep Builder to your data and create a flow, it stores the frequently used data in a .hyper file.
+When you connect Tableau Prep to your data and create a flow, it stores the frequently used data in a .hyper file.
 For large data sets, this might be a sample of the data.
 Any stored data is saved under a secure temporary file directory in a file named Prep BuilderXXXXX, where XXXXX represents a universally unique identifier (UUID).
 After you save the flow, the file is deleted.
-For more information about how Tableau Prep Builder samples your data, see Set your data sample size(Link opens in a new window).
+For more information about how Tableau Prep samples your data, see Set your data sample size(Link opens in a new window).

 Tableau Prep Builder also saves data in the Tableau flow (.tfl) file to support the following operations (which can capture entered data values):